This post may contain affiliate links. For more information, see our Affiliate Disclosure Policy.

 - 1-2 lbs steak (tenderloin, ribeye, sirloin, or filet mignon)

-- ½ cup Italian dressing (your favorite brand)
+- 1/2 cup Italian dressing (your go-to brand works fine)

 - 1 tbsp fresh rosemary, chopped